fcorowe/franciscorowe/content/publication/2021_ije/index.md

 slides:
 summary: We examine the career pathways of forced migrants using sequence analysis from their arrival in 1991 through to 2013.
 tags:
-- Talent distribution
+- COVID-19
-- Determinants
+- Mortality
-- Eigenvector spatial filtering
+- Cases
-- Panel data analysis
+- Pandemic
-- China
+- Global
 title: COVeAGE-DB.
 A database of age-structured COVID-19 cases and deaths
 url_code: "https://doi.org/10.17605/OSF.IO/MPWJQ"
 url_dataset: "​https://bit.ly/3g8nIVU"